digital-chemistry-laboratory/morfeus/docs/local_force.rst

 Local force constants can be calculated with the local modes method [1]_ or the compliance matrix method [2]_.
 A Gaussian log file is currently required.
-Increased accuracy might be achieved by supplying a fchk file with high-precision normal modes and normal mode force constants.
+Increased accuracy might be achieved by supplying a fchk file.

 ************************
 Preparing Gaussian input